 So bringing this topic back to the budget, a cost to watch out for here is if a venue has a Preferred Supplier list but does allow couples to bring in their own suppliers for a fee.
 Just make sure you’re asking the questions and fully understand the ins and outs.

 When considering a venue it’s always best to have an idea of logistics for your guests coming from afar.
-It’s also good to know if they have a Bridal Suite for your first night and if any of this is included within the venue hire price.
+It’s also good to know if they have a Honeymoon Suite for your first night and if any of this is included within the venue hire price.

 Some questions to have up your sleeve are;